 What is Contractionary Monetary Policy?

-Contractionary Monetary Policy in Detail
+Explained in Detail

 Let’s understand Contractionary Monetary Policy in detail.

-Monetary Authorities measure an economy’s long-term sustainable real growth rate also called Real Trend rate.
+Monetary Authorities measure an economy’s long-term sustainable real growth rate also called the Real Trend rate.
 This Real Trend rate is difficult to observe directly and is required to be estimated.
 Further, the trend rate also changes over time as the structural condition of the economy changes and such structural changes in the economy reduce the trend growth rate of the economy.
 (Structural condition refers to changes in the saving and investment pattern in an economy, for instance, consumer shift from the use of heavy debt to increase saving and reduction in consumption).